wethod/learning-center-source/content/pipeline/index.md

 ## Basket

 The Basket contains all the opportunities that are not well-defined yet.
 You can see it as a place where to put all the ideas that you usually write on a notebook or on a Post-It.

 If you add a follow up date, WETHOD will remind you when the [opportunity is expiring](/alerts/index/#expiring-opportunity).

+Use the arrow to edit, delete or simply get all details about an opportunity.

 {{< img-center src="/uploads/2019/12/11/basket.png" >}}